JBroks/Billie_Eilish_Website/README.md

 ### Media

-Main image used in the first section of every page (page title) was obtained from [here](https://nesthq.com/artist-spotlight-billie-eilish "Main photo").
+Main image used in the first section of every page (page title) was obtained from Pinterest website and can be viewed [here](https://i.pinimg.com/originals/6c/eb/99/6ceb996655ad9714d1c46dc64b938276.png "Main photo").

 New album photo was obtained from the official Billie Eilish [website](https://site.billieeilish.com/ "New album photo").